HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 E-MAIL

-Any time you post your e-mail address on a public Web site, you are opening yourself up to e-mail from anyone who views the site, as well as e-mail spammers who use spiders that search web pages and collect e-mail addresses for mass marketing.
+Any time you post your e-mail address on a public Web site, you are opening yourself up to e-mail from anyone who views the site as well as e-mail spammers who use spiders that search web pages and collect e-mail addresses for mass marketing.

 Although many members are finding meaningful contacts through e-mail exchange, some have also experienced unfortunate problems corresponding with other members via e-mail.
 Should you choose to post any personal information on the Staying Cyber web site it is entirely your decision and you assume all risks.